dwschaeper/Projects/README.md

 miRNA-classifier: A directory contains miRNA expression data from non-metastatic and metastatic tumors.
 This data is then processed and the top features are selected through information gain.
 Those top features are then used to create the classifier.

+# Individual Works
+predictive_models.R
+This script generates a model to predict the mean RFFT value of individuals within a dataset.
+Also, different models are made to investigate the effect of female ornamentation in the ruby throat bird on their fitness.